bGZo/soul/pages/icmp.md

-alias::  Internet Control Message Protocol
+also::  Internet Control Message Protocol
 -